Steeple Grange Light Railway: Line

-The railway has reached its goal of extending the line up from the Recreation Ground station, towards Lawson's Loop (a runaround siding for trains to pass one another) past the level crossing.
-Middleton station was reached in 2019 with trains running regularly to this station.
-The station also has a ballast chute on its right-hand side when ascending the steep grade, used to pour ballast from wheelbarrows into the hopper wagon Leonard.
-The level crossing up from Lawson's Loop is operated by the guard from the passing train, raising flags at a 90-degree angle with the red flag straight out to warn oncoming vehicles and the yellow flag above the guard's head to allow the train to pass by safely.
+A pathway leads from Main Street in Middleton to the station.
+A carriage and wagon shed at Dark Lane houses the railway's coaching stock, maintenance wagons, and locomotives under maintenance.
+Middleton station was reached in 2019.
+The level crossing up from Lawson's Loop is operated by the guard from the passing train, raising flags at a 90-degree angle with the red flag straight out to warn oncoming vehicles and the yellow flag above the guard's head to allow the train to pass by safely.The line features a steep 1:27 (3.7 %) gradient incline.